-Raspberries are a favorite of many people who enjoy the sweet flavor.
-If you have ever had the opportunity to pick raspberries, you know how fun it can be to work your way through the bushes and pull fresh, ripe raspberries right from the spiny stalks.
+Raspberries are a favorite of many people who enjoy their sweet flavor.
+But, if you have ever had the opportunity to pick raspberries, you know how fun it can be to work your way through the bushes and pull fresh, ripe raspberries right from the spiny stalks.

-While most people are familiar with red raspberries, there are different varieties, ranging in color from black to purple, to yellow, to white.
-Some types are more popular in other parts of the world, but the most common and well-loved variety, both for eating and skincare usage, is the red raspberry.
+While most people are familiar with red raspberries, did you know there are different varieties, ranging from black to purple, yellow, and white?
+Some types are more prevalent in other parts of the world, but the red raspberry is the most common and well-loved variety for eating and skincare.

 Raspberries are high in some vital nutrients, from vitamin C to iron.
-Vitamin C is especially important for women who want to improve their skin's brightness and who want to combat the signs of aging.
-With the right levels of nutrients, the skin can readily replenish itself, preventing lines and wrinkles exacerbated by dead and dying skin cells.
+Vitamin C is crucial for women who want to improve their skin's brightness and combat the signs of aging.
+The skin can readily replenish itself with the proper nutrients, preventing lines and wrinkles exacerbated by dead and dying skin cells.

 Naturally high source of Salicylic Acid

-Raspberry is one of the only fruits that are naturally high in salicylic acid, which is a favorite of most people in natural acne treatments.
-Unlike other acne treatments that dry out the skin, salicylic acid helps to slough off dead skin cells and keep the skin at a balanced moisture level.
+Raspberry is one of the only fruits naturally high in salicylic acid, a favorite of most people in natural acne treatments.
+Unlike other acne treatments that dry out the skin, salicylic acid helps slough off dead skin cells and keep the skin at a balanced moisture level.
 This keeps your pores looking clear so that bacteria can't get clogged.